edobtc/cloudkit/cmd/relay/README.md

 # About

-relay is a event broadcaster tht can take event type a and broadcast to a different transport, eg:
+relay is a event watcher that can take a group of requests, and perform sets of action upon them before processing to a downstream service, such as access control, batching, permissions, or withholding until paritcular time or event conditions are met

-zmq -> aws sns
-websocket -> kafka
+(eg: only allow transaction x to be broadcast to y after z on chain condition is observed)